isabella232/OctoStyle/_pages/republishing-to-dev-to.md

 1. Remove the `!toc` from the start of the post.

-   Posts on octopus.com which make use of the `!toc` (table of contents) markdown won't work on dev.to.
+   Posts on octopus.com which make use of the `!toc` (table of contents) markdown won’t work on dev.to.

    The simplest option is to remove this markdown.
 For longer posts (for example *ultimate guides to X*) it can be beneficial to manually add a table of contents using a mix of standard markdown and HTML.